Mental Stimulation For Dogs: Why It's Important & Best Activities Explained

 How To Tell If Your Dog Needs More Mental Stimulation

 There are many noticeable signs you can look for that may signal your dog needs more mental stimulation.
-Here are some of the most common behaviors they may exhibit:
+If you notice any of these behaviors from your dog, it's a good indication that they may need more mental stimulation:

 • Sleeping more often